geekrelief/gdnim/README.md

 The goal is to streamline and speed up the process of development for [godot-nim] by adding experimental features like:
   - rapid iteration features: hot-reloading, (TODO) nimscript integration
   - match gdscript features, e.g.: signal declarations and async signal handling
-  - experimental support for Nim (devel branch), e.g.: gc:ARC support, IC
+  - experimental support for Nim (devel branch), e.g.: gc:ORC support, IC
   - experimental support for Godot 4.0, e.g.: GDNative 4.0
   - reducing tedium: auto-generation of artifacts like nim, gdns, tscn files; proc and macros to reduce boilerplate